FASD INITIATIVE AND KEY SERVICES AND SUPPORT COORDINATION

 The Role of the FASD Initiative Project Coordinator

-The FASD Key Services Support Program provides support to Simcoe County and York Region families by ensuring appropriate FASD interventions and supports are put into place to mitigate the development of secondary concerns, such as disrupted school experiences, mental health challenges or trouble with the law.
+The FASD Key Services and Support Coordination Program provides support to Simcoe County and York Region families by ensuring appropriate FASD planning, interventions and supports are put into place to decrease the development of secondary concerns, such as disrupted school experiences, mental health challenges or trouble with the law.

-Providing FASD-informed care supports better use of resources and reduces challenges faced by those with FASD.
+The program provides FASD-informed care supports and promotes the better use of local resources to reduce challenges faced by those with FASD.

-The Role of the FASD Key Services and Support Coordinator
+The Role of the FASD Key Services and Support Program Worker

 Service providers may contact their agency’s FASD Lead for more information or support.
-For agencies without a FASD Lead, contact Kathryn Reid, FASD Project Coordinator at firstname.lastname@example.org or the FASD Project Manager at ( 705) 326-6502 ext.
-3106.
+For agencies without a FASD Lead, contact Jacqui Wesselingh, FASD Initiative Project Coordinator, Simcoe County, at email@example.com or by calling ( 705)220-0033

-Parents and professionals may call a services navigator at the Children’s Treatment Network ACCESS: 1-866-377-0286 for more information about coordination services under the program.
+Parents and professionals may call a services navigator at the Children’s Treatment Network ACCESS: 1-866-377-0286 for more information about referral and coordination services under the program.

 Feedback about Catulpa Services and Programs